timothyclifford/resume/README.md

 2016 to 2020 - BCG Digital Ventures, Berlin

-Digital ventures is a corporate startup incubator who build and launch new digital companies in partnership with large corporates.
+Digital Ventures is a corporate startup incubator who build and launch new digital companies in partnership with large corporates.

-Launched startups in different industries, mostly in Europe, typically acting as CTO / engineering manager for the initial 6-9 months.
+During this time, launched startups in different industries, mostly in Europe, typically acting as CTO / engineering manager for the initial 6-9 months.

 - Neobank (Switzerland)
 - Mobile payment app (South Africa)